techidaily/site-ai-voice-clone/source/_posts/fixing-the-issue-when-your-snap-camera-cannot-detect-an-input-source.md

 </a>
 <img height="0" width="0" src="https://aligracehair.sjv.io/i/5597632/2135370/19272" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+ Once you’ve updated all your drivers, restart your PC and check if iTunes is working now.

+ If the latest drivers don’t do the charm for you, take a look at the next fix below.

 ### Fix 4: Try other versions of iTunes

  iTunes has never worked perfectly on Windows, and sometimes the not recognizing iPhone problem is limited to a buggy version.
 You can try to**uninstall iTunes completely and test other versions** .